 How does BERT work?

-According to Google, BERT is one of the biggest leaps in the history of search and a huge leap in the last five years.
+Google BERT update is one of the biggest leaps in the history of search and a huge leap in the last five years.
 The algorithm tries to understand the context of users’ search query by evaluating the words used in the query.